Track mileage automatically

 • MOT-tested where required

 The same principles apply to journey planning, fatigue management, and basic risk assessment.
+Use our grey fleet risk assessment checklist to work through driver, vehicle, and journey checks in a structured way.

 Cash allowance vehicles are subject to the same rules.
-Even if an employee buys or leases a car themselves using an allowance, it’s still classed as grey fleet, and the employer’s responsibility remains unchanged.
+Even if an employee buys or leases a car themselves using an allowance, it's still classed as grey fleet, and the employer's responsibility remains unchanged.
+A written grey fleet policy is the clearest way to document that responsibility and set expectations for both managers and employees.

 Who actually manages a grey fleet?